Continuing Education Activity

-For immunoglobulins to fulfill various biological functions, they should interact with receptors that are mainly expressed on mononuclear cells, mast cells, neutrophils, natural killer cells, and eosinophils.
+Immunoglobulins should interact with receptors to fulfill various biological functions mainly expressed on mononuclear cells, mast cells, neutrophils, natural killer cells, and eosinophils.
 Again, binding to these receptors is essential for immunoglobulin functions.
-It promotes several activities including phagocytosis of bacteria (opsonization); mast cell degranulation (as seen in type I hypersensitivity or allergic response); killing of tumors; and activation of antigen-presenting cells including macrophages and dendritic cells, which present antigens to T lymphocytes for the generation of cellular and humoral immune responses.
+It promotes several activities, including phagocytosis of bacteria (opsonization); mast cell degranulation (as seen in type I hypersensitivity or allergic response); killing of tumors; and activation of antigen-presenting cells including macrophages and dendritic cells, which present antigens to T lymphocytes for the generation of cellular and humoral immune responses.

 The following are immunoglobulin receptors:

 - Fc gamma RII (CD32) attaches to B-cells, monocyte/macrophages (phagocytes), and granulocytes.
-On B cells regulates cell activation in the presence of a high titer of antibodies.
+B cells regulate cell activation in the presence of a high titer of antibodies.

-- Fc epsilon RI is a high-affinity receptor for IgE that is shown on mast cells and basophils.
+- Fc epsilon RI is a high-affinity IgE receptor shown on mast cells and basophils.
 It involves an allergic response.